stonepros/stone/doc/stonefs/client-config-ref.rst

 ``client_trace``

 :Description: The path to the trace file for all file operations.
-The output is designed to be used by the Ceph `synthetic client <../../man/8/ceph-syn>`_.
+The output is designed to be used by the Stone `synthetic client <../../man/8/ceph-syn>`_.
 :Type: String
 :Default: ``""`` (disabled)